chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 Observation:

-The output shows an **ESTABLISHED** connection between:
+The output shows an **ESTABLISHED TCP connection** between:

 ```
 192.168.56.101
 192.168.56.105
 ```

-This confirms that the remote session is active.
+This confirms the reverse shell connection was successfully created.

 ---